Women in Science & Engineering (WiSE)

 WiSE creates a collaborative and learner-centered environment for women in S&E. Academic and support programs include:

 Events throughout the year help build community and an environment of mentoring and leadership.
 Here's what's coming up next.
 See the UW Engineering Events calendar for current event dates

 WiSE Mentor Night

 A chance to expand your network, meet professional women engineers and scientists, and get career and academic advice.
 Event occurs in spring.

 The Pre-Collegiate Summit brings in high school freshmen, sophomores, and juniors to explore the College of Engineering.
 Attendees will gain insight on what it means to be an engineer and how to best prepare to become one.
 Event occurs in spring.

 The WISE Advisory Board, COE women faculty, industry friends, and alums welcome our future women engineers.
 This fall gathering offers an opportunity for many of our local resident incoming first-years and/or transfer engineering women scholars to come together.

-UW WiSE and Qualcomm present public lectures in fall and spring quarters.
+UW WiSE presents public lectures in fall and spring quarters.
 The speakers are nationally known women in engineering with years of leadership and experience.